Topology-Aware Surface Reconstruction for Point Clouds: Results

 \section{Results}

-Our topology-aware surface reconstruction is novel since it provides flexibility in computing different topological reconstructions, while guaranteeing the requested topology for the surface reconstruction All other topology-aware surface reconstruction techniques, as discussed in Section~\ref{sec:related}, use heuristics to approximate topological constraints, and optimize objective functions that respect these heuristics.
+Our topology-aware surface reconstruction is novel in its flexibility in computing different topological reconstructions.
 Our technique also accepts topological information of any dimension.
 In this section, we discuss multiple results that validate our approach and compare it to other state-of-the-art surface reconstruction techniques.

 We remind the reader that in describing the cost functions, we use the convention that the points in the persistence diagram are sorted in decreasing lifetime, i.e. $|d_i-b_i| \geq |d_j-b_j| $ for $i<j$.